MiningMath

 Figure showing the interface to validate your data.

-Geo-reference system, Origin, Dimension and Rotation
+Geo-reference system, origin, dimension and rotation

-The origin of this project was x=3,475, y=6,480, and z=285, and the block dimensions were 30 meters in each coordinate.
+Coordinates input.
+In this example the origin of this project is x=3,475, y=6,480, and z=285, and the block dimensions are 30 meters in each coordinate.

 Rotated models

-Figure 5: Example of Azimuth rotation in the coordinate system.
+Example of Azimuth rotation in the coordinate system.

-Figure 6: Azimuth rotation depicted when hovering over the RZ field.
+Azimuth rotation depicted when hovering over the RZ field.

-After importing, you can see the rotated model in the Viewer tab (Figure 7).
-The detailed steps with mathematical formulations for the rotation procedure can be seen here.
+After importing, you can see the rotated model in the Viewer tab.

-Figure 7: Example of rotated model in the viewer tab.
+Example of rotated model in the viewer tab.

 You must associate each imported column to one of the options located just above the table, for instance: block coordinates X, Y, and Z to Coord.
 X, Y, and Z field types.
 For more details on how you can correlate each column, access this link.
 You can also keep the original data from your previous Mining Package, by using this approach.